nexplore/webcon-tips-and-tricks/Dialogs/README.md

 - **MakeItModal:**
   More JavaScript to do some UI adjustments in the modal dialog
   We strip the header of the form and also the side panel.
-  In addition, we add a back-button, which simply closes the dialog without executing an action
+  In addition, we add a back-button, which simply closes the dialog without executing an action.
   Copy the content of the file [./Snippets/MakeItModal.js](./Snippets/MakeItModal.js) into the constant.
+  > **TIP:**
+  > We are using the button styling described by [Daniel Krüger](https://daniels-notes.de/posts/2021/path-button-styling#css-attribute-selectors-are-the-alternative-to-a-css-class)

 We also create a set of business rules to start a workflow and show an existing element as a modal dialog
 It is a much better way to provide business rules with proper parameters than creating the JavaScript manually every time